lshandross/who-mmr-r-package/WHO-MMR-MD-4_18_20.md

 | col.4 | ATG | Antigua and Barbuda |  43.03696 |  42.76739 |  42.49951 |  42.23331 |  41.96878 |  41.70590 |  41.44467 |  41.18508 |  40.927115 |  40.670764 |  40.416019 |  40.162869 |  39.911305 |  39.661316 |  39.412894 |
 | col.5 | ARG | Argentina           |  39.88447 |  38.42193 |  37.01301 |  35.65576 |  34.34828 |  33.08875 |  31.87540 |  30.70654 |  29.580550 |  28.495846 |  27.450917 |  26.444305 |  25.474605 |  24.540464 |  23.640577 |

-\#SDG MMR Calculation, Categorization, and Adjustment Base Equation:
+\#SDG MMR Calculation, Categorization, and Adjustment Calculates the MMR projections for all using a fixed value of the ARR for a single year t
+\> 2015 using baseyear 2015, then adjusts the projections to be less than or equal to 140, as specified by the WHO’s SDG.
+Base Equation:
 MMR(t) = MMR(2015)*exp(-ARR * (t-2015)) For countries with
 mmr\_target2030 \> 140, replace mmr\_target by 140, mmr\_target\_final =
 ifelse(mmr\_target2030 \> 140, 140, mmr\_target)